-MPI is a proud supporter of the Convention Industry Council’s Certified Meeting Professional (CMP) Program.
+MPI is a proud supporter of the Event Industry Council’s Certified Meeting Professional (CMP) Program.
 The CMP is the foremost certification of the meetings, conventions and exhibitions industry; and the program recognizes individuals who have achieved the industry’s highest standard of professionalism.
 More than 10,000 meeting professionals in 55 countries around the globe hold the CMP designation.

 The CMP program aims to increase the professionalism of meeting management professionals in all sectors of the industry by: